This article was originally posted in 2008 – presented at the bottom.

 Top news/information brands: Daily Mirror, Daily Star, Manchester Evening News

 From 2008: The Daily Telegraph newspaper in London has been running a series on the “Britain’s biggest private companies” over the last week or so – covering the top 10 retailers, property, manufacturers, food and drink, transport and leisure, business services, financial services, utilities, and resources companies in Britain.

 Many of Britain’s biggest companies are now in private hands, and The Daily Telegraph is profiling 100 of the most successful in a two-week series.

-In today’s paper, they listed the top 10 Britain media companies – and the list makes interesting reading (note the Daily Telegraph group has been excluded from the list).
+In the 22 August 2008 Telegraph newspaper, they listed the top 10 Britain media companies – and the list makes for interesting reading (note the Daily Telegraph group has been excluded from the list).

 1 Guardian Media Group: Profit £306m